 In 2017, following the global recall of around 120 million faulty airbag inflators produced by the Takata group, three of its Japanese debtors hired Young Conaway Stargatt & Taylor as US counsel in Chapter 15 proceedings to recognise their Tokyo bankruptcies, and in a Chapter 11 for US affiliate TK Holdings.
 A Delaware court recognised Takata’s Japanese bankruptcy in November 2017, rejecting objections from drivers who had commenced multi-district litigation against the group.
 In April 2018, all of Takata’s global assets bar those relating to the manufacture of airbag inflators were sold to Michigan-based competition Key Safety Systems for US$1.6 billion, after a settlement was reached between the company, creditor groups and injured drivers.

-The firm is currently advising US and Canadian subsidiaries of French talc producer Imerys on Chapter 11 proceedings, as the group faces thousands of lawsuits alleging that its products cause cancer.
+Jim Patton, chairman emeritus of Young Conaway, is currently acting as future claimants’ representative for potential victims of talc exposure in Imerys Talc’s Chapter 11 proceedings, with the firm as his counsel.
+US and Canadian subsidiaries of the French talc producer entered Chapter 11, after the group faces thousands of lawsuits alleging that its products cause cancer.
 A Canadian arm of the business has also filed for CCAA protection in Canada.

-Also on the debtors' side, the firm represented international tobacco company Pyxus on a pre-packaged bankruptcy filing designed to eliminate US$636 million of second lien notes.
-A Delaware judge approved the tobacco-turned-hemp producer's plan, after waving off a revaluation request from wiped-out shareholders.
+Also on the debtors’ side, Morgan and partner Kara Hammond Coyle are representing international tobacco company Pyxus on a US$1.4 billion pre-packaged bankruptcy filing designed to eliminate US$636 million of second lien notes.
+A Delaware judge approved the tobacco-turned-hemp producer’s plan in August 2020, just over a month after the case was filed, after waving off a revaluation request from wiped-out shareholders.